lip6/coriolis/documentation/UsersGuide/Installation.rst

 Fixed Directory Tree
 ~~~~~~~~~~~~~~~~~~~~

-In order to simplificate the work of the |ccb| installer, the source, build
+In order to simplify the work of the |ccb| installer, the source, build
 and installation tree is fixed.
 To successfully compile |Coriolis| you must
 follow it exactly.
 The tree is relative to the home directory of the user
 building it (noted :fboxtt:`~/` or :fboxtt:`$HOME/`).
 Only the source